bruklyte/Java34_Group6_FinalProject/README.md

 # Java34_Group6_FinalProject
 This is SGT Java 34 - Group 6 - Final project

+## Description
 The system for booking appointments for doctors.

-View the schedule, just free times.
-Times are in the database, like patients,and doctors.

-The schedule can be viewed for the same month, i.e. January or 30 days ahead.
-Dates and hours when doctors work, time interval for one visit.
-If you signed and it got into DB, the time is already taken.
-Maybe for admin user with password:Insertion of new doctors
-Insertion of working hours.
-Try to do printing of the schedule.
+Funcionality:
+Patient can register or login.
+See doctors list.
+View own appointments.
+Add new appointment.

 User selects: